 Gateway Science) or grade 6’s in the individual sciences (Biology, Chemistry and

-GCSE Mathematics and GCSE English.
+GCSE Mathematics and grade 5 in GCSE English.

 Progression opportunities